HobanLab/QUBR_exsitu_gen_diversity/README.md

 #### Data Cleaning
 ##### [Daniel’s database](https://docs.google.com/spreadsheets/d/16GrmfPXmfTAl9oViUIs21HwsK6D_JKxI/edit?gid=1732693285#gid=1732693285)
 - The script renames columns to simplified versions in English.
-- Calculates a DateDied (conservative, median, and liberal versions) based on different assumptions of how quickly a seedling died after its last positive ID.
+- Calculates a DateDied (conservative, median, and liberal versions) based on different assumptions of how quickly a seedling died after its last positive ID
 - Calculates a TimeAlive (conservative, median, and liberal) for each seedling
 - Calculates a PotentialTimeAlive of how long each seedling has been planted for
 - Identifies an Outcome of whether each seedling is Dead or Alive